Suomi NPP: Mission

 bands.
 An investigation found that degradation was caused by tungsten oxide on the SNPP VIIRS RTA mirror surfaces.
 After looking at the build records, they found the problem came from a one-time change made during the mirror coating process to try to make the surface reflect better.

 NASA also released a high resolution blue marble image of the Earth showing most of North America, which was created by NASA oceanographer Norman Kuring using data obtained on 4 January 2012 by the Visible Infrared Imager Radiometer Suite (VIIRS), one of five imaging systems aboard the satellite.
 That date was chosen because it was a fairly sunny day in most of North America.

-As of 22 November 2020, beyond the initial 5-year mission, the spacecraft continues to operate.

 The CrIS Medium Wave Infrared bands went non-operational effective 12 July 2021.

-On May 25, 2024, an anomaly with NPP's Global Positioning System (GPS) caused significant degradation in geolocation performance for the VIIRS data.
+On 25 May 2024, an anomaly with NPP's Global Positioning System (GPS) caused significant degradation in geolocation performance for the VIIRS data.
 The anomaly was corrected 11 days later.
 Similar anomalies occurred in September and November of the same year.

+On 23 December 2025, the SSM on CrIS failed due to a space radiation error.
+Engineers tried repeatedly to fix the part, but were unsuccessful.
+On February 11, 2026, NOAA decided to suspend recovery operations, ending the operational use of the instrument.

+On 3 August 2026, NOAA announced that it would cease delivering Suomi NPP data to users on 1 November 2026.